karanm-emipro/karanm.github.io/docs/v17/connect-vendor-central-account.md

 <br/>

-<h4> A pop-up window will open and you need to fill in the required details here. </h4>
+**A pop-up window will open and you need to fill in the required details here.**

 <br/>